microsoft/FluidFramework/tools/api-markdown-documenter/README.md

 The following terms are leveraged heavily in this package's APIs and documentation.

 -   **API Model**: Refers to a complete API suite, comprised of one or more packages.
-    This often corresponds to all of the packages in the mono-repo, or a series of packages that are published together.
+    This often corresponds to all of the packages in the mono-repo, or a series of packages whose API docs are published together.
     It is generally represented via the [ApiModel][] type, from the [@microsoft/api-extractor-model](https://github.com/microsoft/rushstack/tree/main/libraries/api-extractor-model) library.
     -   In some places, this library refers to an `API Model` in terms of a directory or directory path.
         In these cases, it is referring to a directory that contains the set of `.api.json` files (generated per-package by `API-Extractor`).